wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

     (2) Such returns shall be made up in such form and manner as the Minister considers necessary with a view to the public safety.

-    (3) If any such returns are not so delivered within 14 days after they have been required, the General Manager commits an offence and shall be liable on summary conviction to a fine not exceeding $50 for every day or part of a day during which he neglects to deliver them.
+    (3) If any such returns are not so delivered within 14 days after they have been required, the General Manager commits an offence and shall be liable on conviction to a fine not exceeding $50 for every day or part of a day during which he neglects to deliver them.

     Compare: 1928 No 21 s 249

+    Section 183(3): amended, on 1 July 2013, by [section 413][406] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 15
 Defence works

 ##### 184 Crown may construct defence works

-*   The Crown is hereby empowered to construct and maintain any defence work in accordance with the [Building Act 2004][410], where that Act applies to the work.
+*   The Crown is hereby empowered to construct and maintain any defence work in accordance with the [Building Act 2004][411], where that Act applies to the work.

     Compare: 1928 No 21 s 252

     Section 184 heading: amended, on 1 April 1988, by section 46 of the Public Works Amendment Act 1988 (1988 No 43).

-    Section 184: amended, on 31 March 2005, by [section 414][411] of the Building Act 2004 (2004 No 72).
+    Section 184: amended, on 31 March 2005, by [section 414][412] of the Building Act 2004 (2004 No 72).

     Section 184: amended, on 1 July 1992, by section 92(1) of the Building Act 1991 (1991 No 150).